 As the club at this time never had a licence to sell alcohol and there was no provision to prepare food, the away teams in the various leagues and divisions post-match were entertained at the Highbury Club, Abertillery.

-Mr David Edwards the marker at the club became the English Amateur Billiards Champion in 1987 and 1989, and he also reached the quarter finals in the World Amateur Billiards Championships held in India in 1987 and in my opinion was the best player the club had ever produced.
-He once made a 700 Billiard break and was making many century Snooker breaks whilst practising in the club.
+Mr David Edwards the marker at the club became the English Amateur Billiards Champion in 1987 and 1989, and he also reached the quarter finals in the World Amateur Billiards Championships in 1987 and in my opinion was the best player the club had ever produced.
+He once made a 700 billiard break and was making many century snooker breaks whilst practising in the club.